 All input queued by a Control can be deleted by calling the ClearInput method.
 ClearInput can be called after Open for sharable devices and after Claim for exclusive-use devices.

 The general event-driven input model does not specifically rule out the definition of device classes containing methods or properties that return input data directly.
-Some device classes will define such methods and properties in order to operate in a more intuitive or flexible manner.
+Some device classes will define such methods and properties to operate in a more intuitive or flexible manner.
 An example is the Keylock device.
 This type of input is sometimes called “synchronous input.”

 Output Model

 The POS for .NET output model consists of two output types: synchronous and asynchronous.
-A device class can support one or both types, or neither type.
+A device class can support one or both types, and neither type.

 Synchronous Output